Tekleab15/Context-Aware-Conversational-Search-System/README.md

 # Context-Aware-Conversational-Search-System
 A conversational search engine that maintains context across multiple queries.
-It leverages semantic search, session-based memory, and embeddings to deliver intelligent, context-aware responses
+This project leverages SBERT/OpenAI embeddings for semantic search and session-based memory for better query understanding.
+The implementation is done using Google Colab, making it easy to run experiments and train models in the cloud.